 You can immediately respond to policy violation alerts and integrate Falco within your response workflows.

 Leverage most current detection rules

 Falco out-of-the box rules alert on malicious activity and CVE exploits.

 Sysdig Secure leverages the Falco engine under the hood for runtime security and cloud threat detection.
 Sysdig Secure saves time in creating and maintaining policies.

-Sysdig Secure extends the open-source Falco detection engine to provide comprehensive security across the Kubernetes lifecycle and cloud environments.
+Sysdig Secure extends the open-source Falco detection engine to provide comprehensive security across the Kubernetes lifecycle environments.